chromeos/chromeos.dev/site/en/posts/iwd-2022-shree-bose-piper.md

 ---
-title: 'Helping students fall in love with building technology - Shree Bose of Piper'
+title: Helping students fall in love with building technology with Piper's Shree Bose
 metadesc: In honor of International Women's Day we interviewed Shree Bose, co-founder of Piper, about her quest to help people become passionate about creating technology.
 tags:
   - success story